-From: To:

-Liberal Arts and Sciences A.A.
-Degree Program: Health and Behavior Concentration (one of 15 Liberal Arts and Sciences A.A.
-Degree Program: of Health and Behavior Concentration Deletion
+From: To: Liberal Arts and Sciences A.A.
+Degree Program: Liberal Arts and Sciences A.A.
+Degree Program: Deletion Health and Behavior Concentration (one of 15 concentrations) of Health and Behavior Concentration COMMON CORE COMMON CORE UNCHANGED

-concentrations)

-COMMON CORE COMMON CORE UNCHANGED

-30-34 5

-REQUIREMENTS FOR THE MAJOR

-Two Foreign Language courses (two sequential 8

-courses are required, level and sequence to be 0

-determined by Foreign Language Department

-placement)

-HI-110 or HI-111 or HI-112 (if already taken in 3

-common core, one course from HI-100 series is 0

-recommended; if two History courses have been

-taken in common core, one additional course

-from PSYC-125, SOCY-290 or ANTH-160 is

-recommended)

-SP-211 (if already taken in common core, one 3

-course from HI-100 series is recommended; if 0

-two History courses have been taken in

-common core, one additional course from

-PSYC-125, SOCY-290 or ANTH-160 is

-recommended)
+30-34 5 REQUIREMENTS FOR THE MAJOR Two Foreign Language courses (two sequential courses are required, level and sequence to be determined by Foreign Language Department placement) 8 0 HI-110 or HI-111 or HI-112 (if already taken in common core, one course from HI-100 series is recommended; if two History courses have been taken in common core, one additional course from PSYC-125, SOCY-290 or ANTH-160 is recommended) \$ 0 SP 211 (if already taken in common core, one course from HI-100 series is recommended; if two History courses have been taken in common core, one additional course from PSYC-125, SOCY-290 or ANTH-160 is recommended) 4 0 One English course from ENGL-200 series 3 0 One science lab. course (STEM variant in common core satisfies this requirement): Applicable courses include BI-132, BI-171; CH- 102, CH-111, CH-121; ET-842; PH-112 4 0 Sub-total: 14- 18 0 ADDITIONAL MAJOR REQUIREMENTS 10 ADDITIONAL MAJOR REQUIREMENTS UNCHANGED 3-4 ELECTIVES OR CONCENTRATION CHOICES Health and Behavior Concentration (8-9 credits): Take HE-107 Mental Health: Understanding Your Behavior and choose from HE-104 Addictions and Dependencies, HE-105 Human Sexuality, HE-111 Stress Management, IS-151 Health of the Nations Sub-total: EXISTING CONCENTRATIONS 8-9 EXISTING CONCENTRATIONS UNCHANGED 0 22-27 LL - L 1 Total credits: 60